-- 1. Emission Controls Emissions from the emergency diesel engine gen-sets shall be controlled by the following: - a.
-Nitrogen oxides (NO_x) emissions from each emergency diesel engine gen-set (Ref.
+- 1. Emission Controls Emissions from the non-emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 65) shall be controlled by engine design. - b.
-Carbon monoxide (CO) emissions, particulate matter ($PM{10}/PM{2.5}$) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_x) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
+C1 through C11 and 1 through 90) and the fire pump diesel engine (Ref.
+No. FP1) shall be controlled by the following: - a.
+Nitrogen oxides (NO_x) emissions from the fire pump diesel engine (Ref.
+No. FP1) shall be controlled by engine design. - b.
+Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxides (NO_X) emissions, and visible emissions from the non-emergency diesel engine gen-sets (Ref.
 Nos.
-1 through 65) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
-In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the emergency diesel engine gen-sets.
+C1 through C11 and 1 through 90) and the fire pump diesel engine (Ref.
+No. FP1) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
+In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the non-emergency diesel engine gen-sets and the fire pump diesel engine.